Meet The Team

 Paul was practically born with a tennis racquet in his hand.
 A native of Lawrence, Kansas, and the son of two school teachers, his parents taught swimming and played tennis each summer at the local country club, fostering Paul’s love of the game.
 When he was 10 years old, his family moved to Athens, and Paul’s passion for tennis grew.
 He attended the University of Georgia and received his degree in health and physical education.
 Upon graduation in 2003, he became a full-time tennis teaching professional.
 In 2004, he received his USPTR certification for adult and child development.
 Paul enjoys working with children and adults of all skill levels.
 He has had the pleasure of coaching several young players who have gone on to play tennis at the college level.
 As the Director of Tennis for The Georgia Club, Paul wants to share his fervor for the game by helping people improve their skills and come to enjoy a lifetime of playing tennis.
 Paul is committed to continue to grow the tennis program and to make The Georgia Club a top facility for tennis instruction, competition, and most importantly – fun!

-As an Oconee County native, Brittany is happy to return to her Georgia roots to raise her own family, which includes her husband John and sons, Brooks and Max.
+As an Oconee County native, Brittany is happy to return to her Georgia roots to raise her own family, which includes her husband John and three sons, Brooks Max, and Bo.
 Graduating with a degree in Public Relations from Middle Tennessee State University, Brittany began her career in the Nashville music industry.
 She had the privilege of working with artists such as George Strait, Martina McBride, Dixie Chicks and Miranda Lambert.
 After graduation, Brittany began her career in event planning when she was hired to coordinate weddings and corporate events at large convention center in Athens.
 There Brittany honed her skills, and in 2006 she became the Event Specialist for the John Oliver Michael House, a wedding venue in Oconee County, owned and operated by her family.
 In 2013, Brittany became the Catering Director at The Georgia Club, where she continued her career in planning private events.
 For the past eleven years, Brittany has enjoyed working with hundreds of brides and clients in creating the wedding or event they desire.
 In 2017, Brittany transitioned to the position of Membership Director.
 When Brittany is not at The Georgia Club, she enjoys running, watching her boys play sports, country music and spending time with her family and friends.